cdotyone/Core.Audit/README.md

 Automatically builds when committed to gitlab.

-Creates nuget package Civic.Core.Audit available from nexus.civic360.com
+Creates nuget package Core.Audit available from nexus.civic360.com

 By default the providers log in UTC time unless useLocalTime is set to true.